narthur/beeminder-wiki/tutorials.md

 - Beeminding contributions to the Beeminder forum, or any other Discourse forum
 - Links to tutorials in the forum and blog
+- How to beemind Wakatime
+- How to beemind focus sessions with HeyFocus, reproducing a bare-bones version of Narthur's [focus.sh](https://github.com/narthur/focus.sh/blob/main/focus.sh) script